-We’re sharing another entry in our homeschool unit studies series today: a free hibernation unit study!
+We’re sharing another entry in our unit studies series today: a fun hibernation unit study!

 What is Hibernation?

 Watch this video and see if students can answer the questions that follow!

 1. What is hibernation?
 (Answer: The long sleep that some animals take during winter.)

 2. Why do animals hibernate?
 (Answer: Because the weather gets cold and food becomes hard to find.)